chelahmy/harubi/docs/preset.md

 		return respond_error(1, "Access denied");
 });
 ```
 A preset that returns something will stop the controller from being invoked.
+The return value will be used as the response to the request that called the preset.
 If a preset does not return anything then the controller will be invoked.

 ## Notes